Magnolia polyhypsophylla

-Magnolia polyhypsophylla is a species of plant in the family Magnoliaceae.
-It is endemic to Colombia.
+Magnolia polyhypsophylla is a species of flowering plant in the family Magnoliaceae.
+It is a tree endemic to Colombia.
 It is known commonly as almanegra de ventanas.

 Description

 This species is a tree up to 25 meters tall and 80 cm in diameter.
 The bark is grey with darker grain.
 The leaves are alternately arranged with a light green petiole tinged with burgundy.
 The leaf blade is elliptical and leathery in texture, light bright green colored on the top, pale green on the underside, with a prominent median nerve on the bottom.
 The flowers are generally solitary at the end of the branches.
 They have three cream colored sepals, truncate at the base and apiculate at apex and six yellow-green petals.
 The fruits are elliptic in shape, measuring about 7 centimeters long by 3 wide.
 They open irregularly by detachment of the carpels.
 Each carpel has one or two aromatic red seeds.